 What is a Master of Wine?

 It’s a common question.
-Earning the Master of Wine (or “the MW” as it is often called) is a lot more than passing the World’s Hardest Exam; it’s attaining the most respected credential in the wine business.
+Earning the Master of Wine (or “the MW,” as it is often called) is far more than passing one of the most demanding exams in the world; it represents the most respected credential in the wine industry, grounded in a deep understanding of how wine shapes customer experience and commercial outcomes.

 Earning the Master of Wine is hands down the hardest thing I’ve ever done.
 I often refer to it as an exercise in humiliation for over-achievers.
 Along the way, there were times when I wondered what could possibly be worth forgoing everything else in my life?
 In hindsight, the sacrifices and heartache were worth it… for the people I met along the journey and the wines in the glasses that I’ve shared with them.